 The ability to air up a tire relates to vehicle recovery in more than one way.
 Not only will an air compressor get you back on the road after a puncture is plugged, but it opens up some easy opportunities to improve your vehicle’s trail capabilities.

 When you air down your tire, it increases the contact patch, aka the footprint, of your tire.
 Airing down also makes traveling over rough terrain a bit more comfortable.
 However, when you’re ready to get back on the road, you’ll need to air up to highway pressure.
-The air compressor is the key in this balancing act.
+The air compressor is the key to this balancing act.
+No matter if you go for one that’s built into your rig or mobile model, be sure you have a way to air up and down.

-Your first aid kit should be matched to your conditions, your skill level, and the needs of your group.
+We’re firm believers that every vehicle should include first aid and emergency equipment, even if you don’t plan to stray from the tarmac.
+Your first aid kit should be outfitted to meet the emergency situations you’re most likely to encounter and your training.
 Are you heading to the desert?
 Pack more electrolyte packets and sunscreen.
 Does your adventure take place during prime time for insects?
-Then be sure you don’t skimp on repellant and after-bite care.
+Then, be sure you don’t skimp on repellant and after-bite care.
 If someone in your group has specific medical needs, make sure your kit has what they might need.
 At the same time, don’t take a bunch of medical gear that is outside your skill level.
 Medical training that is geared towards first aid and stabilization of more severe conditions is one of the best investments you can make, and knowledge weighs nothing.

 READ MORE: How-To Choose an Overland First Aid Kit (or Build Your Own)